 However, chilled water systems in residential HVAC systems are extremely rare.
 A typical chiller uses the process of refrigeration to chill water in a chiller barrel.
 This water is pumped through chilled water piping throughout the building where it will pass through a coil.
 Air is passed over this coil and the heat exchange process takes place.
 The heat in the air is absorbed into the coils and then into the water.
-The water is pumped back to the chiller to have the heat removed and make the trip back through the building and the coils all over again.
+The water is pumped back to the chiller to have the heat removed.
+It then makes the trip back through the building and the coils all over again.

-How a Chilled Water System Works
+How a Chilled Water System Works - Chilled Water System Basics

-The chiller basically removes heat from the water so that it may used as a refrigerant to remove heat from the building.
-The chilled water circulates through a chilled water loop and through coils located in air handlers and other HVAC equipment designed to exchange heat such as computer room air conditioners or other specialized equipment.
-The chilled water absorbs the heat from the building and returns to the chiller where the chiller removes the heat from the water using the refrigeration process.
+The chiller basically removes heat from the water.
+It is used as a refrigerant to remove heat from the building.
+The chilled water circulates through a chilled water loop and through coils located in air handlers.
+Chilled water systems include other HVAC equipment designed to exchange heat such as computer room air conditioners.
+The chilled water absorbs the heat from the building.
+It then returns to the chiller where the chiller removes the heat from the water using the refrigeration process.
 Some chilled water loop arrangements are very complex while others are simple.
-Control of the chilled water from pressure. to velocity, to volume is up to the control system controlling the pumps and valve actuators in the system.
+Control of the chilled water from pressure to velocity, to volume, is up to the control system controlling the pumps and valve actuators in the system.

-Chillers range in size from smaller than 5 tons all the way up to several hundred tons and can be found in residential applications, commercial buildings, and industrial process applications.
+Chillers range in size from smaller than 5 tons all the way up to several hundred tons.
+Chillers can be found in residential applications, commercial buildings, and industrial process applications.

-Chillers and Cooling Towers
+Chillers and Cooling Towers - Chilled Water System Basics

 Many chillers have cooling towers where the heat removed in the chiller barrel is transferred to another barrel.
 It is the condenser barrel where the refrigerant is condensed and sent back to the evaporator barrel to remove the heat.
 The process is in reverse in the condenser barrel.
 The water absorbs heat from the refrigerant and allows it to condense.